 This report is the latest in a series of annual road crash statistical reports.
 It presents annual counts of deaths, fatal crashes, injuries and standardised rates.
 The focus is on the last ten years.

-Data presented in this publication was correct as at March 2019.
+Data presented in this publication was correct as at May 2021.
 Due to normal ongoing revisions in road deaths data, comparisons between this publication and later reports will result in minor discrepancies.